North Koreans in South Korea: China's role

 As the direct journey to South Korea was so difficult, China found itself receiving a large number of North Korean defectors.
 If able to cross, defectors were able to find employment in Northeast China.
 When the North Korean Famine reached its peak in 1988–1989, almost 200,000 defectors were found in China.
 After radical liberalization of China, the number of defectors largely increased from 41 to 1,894 annually.

 Government assistance

 The South Korean government, in 1997, passed the Act on Protection and Resettlement Support for the Residents Who Escaped From North Korea.
-The result of the act was 36,960,000 won (about 25.053 US-Dollar) for each adult defector.
+The result of the act was 36,960,000 won (about $25,053 USD) for each adult defector.
 The government also increased job training procedures and attempted to address other problems migrants might face in their new life in South Korea.
 In 2005, the South Korean government launched a scholarship program that allotted up to 15.4 million won per person to achieve vocational training, certifications, and eventually jobs.
 Although the program gave money to assist in job searching, it also reduced the amount of settlement money from 39.5 million won to 20 million won per person.